Post

 Why DPR matters for screen recording

-To serve 4K videos, you must record 1920 by 1080 scaled resolution.
-With DPR 2, actual pixels for width and height double, resulting in a 3840 by 2160 for the final video.
+To serve 4K videos, you must record at 1920 by 1080 scaled resolution.
+With DPR 2, actual pixels for width and height double, resulting in 3840 by 2160 for the final video.
 On my LG Ultra HD, I have to record the entire screen.

 When you choose a screen recorder, verify that it supports HiDPI displays and records actual pixels instead of scaled pixels.